BornaBiro/Xmas-Ornament-2024/README.md

 - Electricity for all of that (not optional!)

 ## Usage
-Open the project in STM32CubeIDE, built it (everything should be set-up), and run the code.
+Open the project in STM32CubeIDE, build it (everything should be set-up) by pressing CTRL+B (or CMD+B on Mac) , and run the code.
 If, on the code run (upload) pop-up window shows up, just press Run button and the code should be uploaded to the board.
 If not, maybe something ins't soldered correctly, or there is a connection issue with the board or the programmer.
 To check that, you can use STM32CubeProgrammer - it's faster for testing programmer connection than STM32CubeIDE.

 # License
 All files written or created by me are using the MIT Licence and can be re-used BUT original author (me) must not be removed!